PioniaPHP-project/pionia-docs/content/docs/documentation/services/actions.md

   title: "Services" # custom title (optional)
   description: "Putting Pionia Services on wheels by providing all the default logic so that you stay focused on the new, complex and special logic!" # custom description (recommended)
   canonical: "" # custom canonical URL (optional)
-  noindex: true # false (default) or true
+  noindex: false # false (default) or true
 ---

 {{<callout tip>}}
 This section assumes that you have a basic understanding of the Pionia framework.
 If you are new to Pionia, you can start with the [tutorial](/documentation/api-tutorial/).
+To generate OpenAPI and `/docs` from your actions, see [Documenting your API (Moonlight)](/documentation/api-reference/).
 {{</callout >}}

 ## Introduction